offbynull/offbynull.github.io/docs/data/learn/Kubernetes/input/input.md

  * *Scaling memory*: It's easy to autoscale based on CPU, but be careful with autoscaling based on memory.
 If the number of replicas scale up, the existing replicas need to somehow "release" memory, which can't really be done without killing the pods and starting them back up again.

  * *Scaling on non-linear scaling metrics*: Be careful with scaling based on metrics that don't linearly scale.
 For example, if you double the number of pods, the value of that metric should cut in half.
-This may end up becoming an issue when scaling based off of poorly designed custom user-defined metrics.
+This may end up becoming an issue when scaling based off poorly designed custom user-defined metrics.

 ```{note}
 In addition to horizontal pod autoscaler, there's a vertical pod autoscaler (VPA).
 A VPA will scale a single pod based on metrics and its resource requests / resource limits.